-Rudy Giuliani From Prince to Minion to Villain Page 2
+Rudy Giuliani from Prince to Minion to Villain to Russian Asset Page 2

-From a hard nose prosecutor, to America’s mayor, to a right wing conspiracy nut and now a criminal suspect the rise and fall of Rudy Giuliani.
+From a hard nose prosecutor, to America’s mayor, to a right wing conspiracy nut, to a criminal suspect and a Russian asset the rise and fall of Rudy Giuliani.
 Giuliani along with Trump are using Russian talking points to promote Russia’s version of interference in the 2016 election.
-You have to question were their allegiance are to America or to Russia, more and more it looks like their allegiance is to Russia and not to America.
+It now appears that Rudy Giuliani is a Russian asset; the question is Rudy Giuliani a useful idiot or a willing asset.
+You have to question are their allegiance to America or to Russia, more and more it looks like their allegiance is to Russia and not to America.

 Giuliani associate Lev Parnas turns over thousands of pages of documents to impeachment investigatorsBy Kara Scannell, CNN(CNN) An attorney for Lev Parnas, the indicted associate of Rudy Giuliani, has turned over photos, dozens of text messages and thousands of pages of documents to House impeachment investigators in an effort to win his client an audience with lawmakers.
 Joseph A. Bondy, Parnas' New York attorney, traveled to Washington, DC, over the weekend to hand-deliver the contents of an iPhone 11 to Democratic staff on the House Permanent Subcommittee on Investigations, according to a series of Bondy's tweets.
 "After our trip to DC, we worked through the night providing a trove of Lev Parnas' WhatsApp messages, text messages & images—not under protective order—to #HPSCI, detailing interactions with a number of individuals relevant to the impeachment inquiry. #LetLevSpeak #LevRemembers," according to Bondy's tweet.After our trip to DC, we worked through the night providing a trove of Lev Parnas' WhatsApp messages, text messages & images—not under protective order—to #HPSCI, detailing interactions with a number of individuals relevant to the impeachment inquiry. #LetLevSpeak #LevRemembers pic.twitter.com/HdHaCyZXIm— Joseph A. Bondy (@josephabondy) January 13, 2020Parnas has also provided investigators with documents, recordings, photos, text messages on What's App, an encrypted messaging platform, and materials from a Samsung phone, according to Bondy.
 Material from two other devices, an iPad and another iPhone, are also expected to be shared with them.